Facebook face-off: EU gets little news from Zuckerberg

 He used an initial 10-minute address to apologise.
 “That was a mistake and I am sorry for it,” he said.
 Not enough was done to prevent the breach, he added, promising the company was now better prepared and was working on further improvements.

-The dozen MEPs then asked their questions, ranging from the German conservative leader asking Zuckerberg why his giant firm should not be broken up as a monopoly to complaints from Brexit campaigner Nigel Farage, an ally of French nationalist Marine Le Pen, that Facebook was now biased against right-wing parties.
+The dozen MEPs then asked their questions, ranging from the German conservative leader asking Zuckerberg why his giant firm should not be broken up as a monopoly to complaints from Brexit campaigner Nigel Farage, and an ally of French nationalist Marine Le Pen, that Facebook was now biased against right-wing parties.

 That left barely 10 more minutes of the allotted time for replies — though Zuckerberg spoke for a further quarter hour before the Italian speaker of the legislature, President Antonio Tajani, brought a somewhat disorderly halt to proceedings.

-Note: (This version of the story has been corrected in paragraph 9, adds word “and” to make clear complaints are from both Nigel Farage and an ally of Marine Le Pen)